vulsdoc/vuls/docs/main-features.md

 - It is possible to acquire the state of the server by connecting via SSH and executing the command
 - Vuls warns not-restarting-processes which updated before but not restarting yet and detects processes affecting software update in advance.

-## **Static** Container Analysis

-- Vuls can scan container images such as Docker Image on ECR, GCR and local.
-- TODO Link

 ## [Scan middleware that are not included in OS package management](usage-scan-non-os-packages.md)

 - Scan middleware, programming language libraries and framework for vulnerability